stakater/kubestackplus-docs/content/about/service-definition.md

 For assistance, open a [support ticket](https://support.stakater.com/index.html).

-# Artifact Store
+# Artifact Store - Nexus

 SAAP includes Nexus OSS as an integrated artifact store, restricted for use solely by applications running within SAAP.
 It is used to store Docker images, Helm charts, application dependencies, and other related artifacts.

-# Application Backup and Restore
+# Application Backup and Restore - Velero

 SAAP includes Velero (OADP) for application and volume backup and restore.
 Users can configure backups using this integration.
 While a default S3 backup bucket is provided, customers also have the option to select a different S3 bucket provider.
 For assistance, open a [support ticket](https://support.stakater.com/index.html).

-# Secrets Store
+# Secrets Store - HashiCorp Vault OSS

 SAAP includes HashiCorp Vault OSS for secrets management, limited to use by applications running on SAAP.